SERT's Christmas Charity Work

 Posted by: Alisha Godby

-I’m Jon from SERT, a qualified, time-served electrician and member of the IET, and in this blog I will be introducing the key concepts of the electrical apprenticeship and why this is fast becoming a mandatory process, that is far more reliable, and coveted, than other electrical training programmes...
+Our Head of Electrical and lead IQA, Jon, introduces the key concepts of the electrical apprenticeship and why this is fast becoming a mandatory process, that is far more reliable, and coveted, than other electrical training programmes.

 Gender Diversity is a huge problem within our talent pool.
 We have been working together with UoP to address this.
 Together we can forge women's equality.
 Collectively we can all #BreakTheBias.